 Back Pressure Relief Valve

-A recent new product offering prompted a customer’s question, “what is the difference between a relief valve and a back pressure regulator, and which do I need?”
+A recent product offering prompted a customer’s question, “What is the difference between a relief valve and a back pressure regulator, and which do I need?”
 With the entry of a new product offering, we also had to explain the back pressure relief valve.

 What’s the difference between a relief valve and a back pressure regulator?

-Both the relief valve and backpressure regulator serve as a pressure control valve when pressure is too high, but they both function differently.
+The relief valve and backpressure regulator serve as pressure control valves when pressure is too high, but they function differently.

 What is a pressure relief valve?

 When there is a pressure buildup in the relief valve, the valve opens and releases the pressure.
-When normal pressure restores, the valve closes.
+When normal pressure is restored, the valve closes.
 A relief valve is typically a last line of defense to prevent an accident or catastrophic event.

 What is a back pressure regulator?

-A back pressure (backpressure) regulator maintains a defined pressure upstream of the device, at its inlet.
-When fluid pressure at the inlet exceeds the setpoint, the valve opens enough to relieve the excess pressure until returning to normal operating pressure.
-Backpressure regulators work similarly to relief valves, but a back pressure regulator provides steady-state pressure control rather than strictly on-off actuation.
+A back pressure (backpressure) regulator maintains a defined pressure upstream of the device at its inlet.
+When fluid pressure at the inlet exceeds the setpoint, the valve opens enough to relieve the excess pressure until it returns to normal operating pressure.
+Backpressure regulators work similarly to relief valves, but a backpressure regulator provides steady-state pressure control rather than strictly on-off actuation.

 What is a back pressure relief valve?

-The Belgas 289 is a line of regulators that can function as either back pressure regulators to maintain upstream pressure or as high flow relief valves to provide overpressure protection.
+The Belgas 289 is a line of regulators that can function as either back pressure regulators to maintain upstream pressure or as high-flow relief valves to provide overpressure protection.
 Using the Belgas 289 in combination with line pressure regulators (such as the Dungs FRS series) or even the Belgas P133/P134 residential and light industrial regulators when inlet pressures exceed 2 PSI is critical, as they do not have overpressure protection.
-To adhere to the international fuel and gas code, these regulators would require an OPD (overpressure protection device).
+These regulators would require an OPD (overpressure protection device) to adhere to the international fuel and gas code.

 What is overpressure protection?

-An overpressure protection device (OPD) protects downstream piping from dangerous pressure buildup if the regulator fails.
+If the regulator fails, an overpressure protection device (OPD) protects downstream piping from dangerous pressure buildup.
 A regulator commonly fails when debris builds up on its valve seat or orifice, keeping the regulator from shutting bubble-tight during periods of no gas usage.
 As a result, the gas continues passing through the regulator, and consequently, the pressure builds in the downstream piping.

 Which device is correct for my application?